Reasons to visit the Czech Republic while traveling in Europe!

-From the sweet doughy cylinders called Trdelníks, to the hearty meat goulash and dumplings, to the delicious breads and cheeses, the food here is heavy and heartwarming.
+From the sweet doughy cylinders called Trdelníks to the hearty meat goulash and dumplings, to the delicious bread and cheeses, the food here is heavy and heartwarming.

-Soft serve ice cream is also very popular, and we got to try a homemade dessert of sweet dumplings in strawberry sauce.
+We also got to try a homemade dessert of sweet dumplings in strawberry sauce.

 We spent an afternoon eating fresh cherries right off the tree until we were on the verge of exploding.

 3. Cheap Local Drinks

 As someone who really does not like beer, some of the beer in the Czech Republic I actually enjoyed.

 We also tried Czech rum, a pear based alcohol served in a shot glass with a piece of pear, and a strong homemade spirit that tasted like cherries.

-4. Vast Sense Of History
+4. The Vast Sense Of History

 Monuments and memorials highlighting the effect of both World Wars and the Communist Era on Czechoslovakia and eventually the Czech Republic exist all over the country.

 We spent an afternoon in Terezín, seeing the heartbreaking remains of the famous concentration camp that housed many minorities during the Holocaust.

 5. Endless Natural Beauty

 We drove to Panská rock, a volcanic rock formation composed of hexagonal basalt columns which dates back to millions of years ago.

 6. Opportunities For Adventure

-The countryside is full of mountains, hills, cliffs, rivers, lakes, and wide open fields, all of which are perfect for biking, running, cliff jumping, boating, swimming, climbing and hiking.
+The countryside is full of mountains, hills, cliffs, rivers, lakes, and wide-open fields.
+All of these are perfect for biking, running, cliff jumping, boating, swimming, climbing, and hiking.